BlueBrain/Currentscape/README.rst

 Support
 =======

-We are providing support at the `Gitter <https://gitter.im/BlueBrain/Currentscape>`_ and the `Github issue tracker <https://github.com/BlueBrain/Currentscape/issues>`_.
+We are providing support on `Gitter <https://gitter.im/BlueBrain/Currentscape>`_.
+We suggest you create tickets on the `Github issue tracker <https://github.com/BlueBrain/Currentscape/issues>`_ for suggestions, or problems you encounter while using the software.

 Requirements
 ============